The granddaughter of "The Thin Man's" Nick & Nora Charles continues their tradition of martinis, romance, and solving murders in NYC Read more

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-New trade paperback copy of "The Client's Wife" by Tom WigginEstimated delivery:Ships within the US only
+New trade paperback copy of "The Client's Wife" by Tom WigginEstimated delivery:Only ships to: United States

-Signed copy of the new trade paperback "The Client's Wife" by Tom WigginEstimated delivery:Ships within the US only
+Signed copy of the new trade paperback "The Client's Wife" by Tom WigginEstimated delivery:Only ships to: United States

-Two Signed copies of the new trade paperback "The Client's Wife" by Tom Wiggin.Estimated delivery:Ships within the US only
+Two Signed copies of the new trade paperback "The Client's Wife" by Tom Wiggin.Estimated delivery:Only ships to: United States

 - (30 days)